ScilifelabDataCentre/scilifelab-metadata-templates/README.md

 - end_repository_alias (if applicable; can be multiple if multiple relevant end repositories are considered)
 - reference_ontology (if exists)

+In addition to data type specific fields capturing the technical metadata itself, all templates include additional organizational metadata such as
+- SciLifeLab infrastructure platform and unit
+- Unit internal project ID(s)
+- Associated order ID
+- Experimental Sample IDs (as assigned by the unit, 1 exp sample = 1 data file (pair))
+- Associated Sample IDs (as shared by the researcher with the unit)

 A row entry for an individual sample would then be

 | <data_type_specific_field1> |...| <data_type_specific_fieldM> | <data_file_name_R1> |...|<data_file_name_RP>| <orga_meta_field1>|...| <orga_meta_fieldN> |
 | --------------------------- | - | --------------------------- | ------------------- | - | ----------------- | ----------------- | - | ------------------ |

-Templates are provided as tsv, JSON and xlsx.
-JSON and xlsx files include controlled vocabulary terms where available.
+Templates are provided as _.tsv_, _.JSON_ and _.xlsx_.
+The JSON and _.xlsx_ files include controlled vocabulary terms where available.

-## Specific Templates available
+## Specific templates available

 | Title | Description | Link |
 | ----- | ----------- | ---- |